Sunraycer: Background

+Design and development

+AeroVironment, led by MacCready with engineer Dr. Alec Brooks heading the design effort, prioritized low weight and low aerodynamic drag (an ultra-low wind resistance vehicle).
+The finished vehicle weighed approximately 390 lb (177 kg) and achieved a drag coefficient of 0.125-0.13, with a top speed of 68 mph (109 km/h).

 A total of 8800 solar cells were manufactured and installed by a team from Hughes Aircraft.
 At high noon, the car would generate about 1500 watts of power.

 The engine was created for the Sunraycer by GM using a brand new electric motor based on Magnequench permanent magnets.
 This kind of rare-earth magnet was invented in 1983 independently by the GM physics department and Sumitomo Special Metals.
 Both companies discovered and eventually commercialized two significantly different manufacturing processes for this material class; the GM concept was commercialized under the Magnequench brand.
 The new motor was lightweight and efficient; GM stated its motor efficiency was around 92%.
 In 2011 its constructor won the IEEE Nikola Tesla Award.

 Aside from the driver, the single heaviest element in the car was the Hughes battery pack that utilized silver-oxide batteries.
 These batteries were included to provide extra power when passing trucks, to smooth out the performance of the vehicle, and because the race rules mandated driving only between the hours of 8 AM to 5 PM, but the cars were allowed to charge their batteries from sunlight even when they were not on the road, allowing driving during allowed hours even when the weather was overcast.

 The frame of the car weighed 14 pounds.
 AeroVironment engineers made use of Kevlar for the shell of the car.
 The Sunraycer was tested through the spring and summer of 1987.
 During the testing period, the team had the time to set a new world speed record with the Sunraycer, achieving a speed of 36 mph from solar power alone, breaking the old record by 10 mph.

 The Sunraycer reportedly cost slightly less than $2 million to build.